 Capital Reserves have been created from under spends on the revenue budget in order to provide additional funding to support the capital programme in future years.
-Following completion of the 2019/20 capital programme, the Authority expects to hold £17.0m of capital reserves.
+The Authority expects to hold £18.7m of capital reserves as at 31 March 2021.
 Over the life of the programme we anticipate utilising all these reserves.